PSLmodels/blog/_posts/2021-05-17-demo-day-12-jupyter-book-deploy.md

 For version control purposes and to keep your repo trim, you generally don't want to check the built documentation files to this branch (tip: consider adding the folder these files will go to (e.g., `/_build` to your `.gitignore`).
 When these files are in place and you can successfully build your book locally, it's time for the first step.

-*Step1*: Add two GH Actions to your project's workflow:
+*Step 1*: Add two GH Actions to your project's workflow:
 1. An action to check that your documentation files build without an error.
-I like to have this run this on each push to a PR.
+I like to run this on each push to a PR.
 The action won't hang on warnings, but will fail if your Jupyter Book doesn't build at all.
 An example of this action from the OG-USA repo is [here](https://github.com/PSLmodels/OG-USA/blob/master/.github/workflows/docs_check.yml):
 ```